veekaybee/veekaybee.github.io/_posts/2018-09-24-the-case-of-the-broken-lambda.md

 "Well, it was back in '18 that a Datum Minder called me into her laboratory.
 When she opened the door, her hair was askance.
 She looked like she had not slept for several days, and her cabinet was littered with empty coffee cups and Dove chocolate bar wrappers with inspirational sayings on the inside.
 Soundcloud laid down a soft, thrumming beat in the background.
 She was at quite a low point."

 "I said, 'Madam, how may I be of assistance.'
-She just kept repeating frantically was that she 'needed this Lambda to go to prod at the end of the sprint, but that she couldn't get it to work.' "
+She just kept repeating frantically was that she needed this Lambda to go to prod at the end of the sprint, but that she just couldn't get it to work. "

 "I assured her that I was here to help her with all her engineering needs.
 After all, as I once said, when you have eliminated the impossible, whatever remains, however improbable, must be a Python packaging issue, and whatever the issue is, we'll get to the bottom of it."